xiaogangLi/tensorflow-C3D/README.md

 ### 2 Download this repo and unzip it
 `cd ../C3D/Label_Map`
-Open the label.txt and revise its class names as yours.
+Open the `label.txt` and revise its class names as yours.

 ### 3 Genreate directory
 `cd ../C3D/Code`
 `run python make_dir.py`
-Then some subfolders will be generated in ../C3D/Raw_Data and ../C3D/Data, where name of the subfolders is your class names defined in label.txt.
+Then some subfolders will be generated in `../C3D/Raw_Data` and `../C3D/Data`, where name of the subfolders is your class names defined in label.txt.

 ### 4 Prepare video clips for training
 According to the class, copy your raw videos to subfolders in ../C3D/Raw_Data.
 Optionally, you can use the public HMDB-51 dataset, which can be found [here](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
 `cd ../C3D/Code`
 `run python prepare_clips.py`
-Clips generated will be saved in the subfolders in ../C3D/Data.
+Clips generated will be saved in the subfolders in `../C3D/Data`.

 ### 5 Compute the mean image from training clips(the original paper without this step)
 `cd ../C3D/Code`
 `run python mean_img.py`
-And then a mean image is saved in directory ../C3D/Data.
+And then a mean image is saved in directory `../C3D/Data`.

 ### 6 Training model
 `cd ../C3D/Code`
 `run python train.py PB` or `python train.py CHECKPOINT`
-The model will be saved in directory ../C3D/Model, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.
+The model will be saved in directory `../C3D/Model`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.

 ### 7 Test model
 According to Step 4,preparing video clips for test.